WFT camp observations: Roster trimmed — and it’s beginning to feel a lot like regular season

 Per NFL protocols, a vaccinated and asymptomatic individual can return to work after two negative tests at least 24 hours apart.

-Safety Kam Curl, receiver Dyami Brown and linebacker Khaleke Hudson returned to practice.
+Safety Kam Curl, wide receiver Dyami Brown and linebacker Khaleke Hudson returned to practice.
 The trio missed Monday’s session with what Rivera described as minor illnesses.

-Receiver Curtis Samuel and cornerback William Jackson III did not participate in team drills.
+Wide receiver Curtis Samuel and cornerback William Jackson III did not participate in team drills.
 Two of the team’s three most important free agent signings worked on the side field with a trainer.

 Since going through individual drills Aug.
-15, the day he was activated him from the physically unable to perform list, Samuel has not participated in practice.
+15, the day he was activated from the physically unable to perform list, Samuel has not participated in practice.
 It’s unclear if he’s still limited by the groin injury that’s derailed most of this offseason or if he must improve his conditioning following a 10-day stint on the reserve/covid-19 list.

-Jackson seems to be dealing with the quad injury that sidelined him for the team’s stadium practice on Aug.
+Jackson seems to be dealing with the quad injury that sidelined him for the team’s stadium practice Aug.
 6. He also missed the team’s second preseason game.

 Rivera was asked if he was concerned about their absences.